newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

     3: sendkey
     9: filesync
 ```
+We had reached our goal, which was mapping all the possible Filex messages!

 ### 2.2 - Brute Forcing directories
 We tried to map the file system using the functions directly availble in the DLL.
+(This is a blackbox approach we had to use before being able to get the firmware)
 The good thing with DLL's is that they export symbols even if they are stripped.